 It can happen to you as it did to me.
 I know if I hadn’t changed my ways it would have gotten worse and I want to be strong and healthy for my girls…for a long time!

-So, protect your skin, join me as the mom under the hat and be proud of it.
+So, protect your skin, take vitamins daily, and join me as the mom under the hat and be proud of it.
 It is never to late to start my friends.

 This is a sponsored conversation written by me on behalf of Olay.
 The opinions and text are all mine.